pi3d/pi3d.github.com/html/_sources/FAQ.txt

           myshape.set_draw_details(myshader, [mytexture])

-        For Model objects the ambient tecdxture or material shade will normally be defined in the 3D object file (egg or obj/mtl) In these cases you could use::
+        For Model objects the ambient texture or material shade will normally be defined in the 3D object file (egg or obj/mtl) In these cases you could use::